cooljelly/homeassistant-test/README.md

 # homeassistant-test
 This is my homeassistant config, just simple and easy to try.

+## Overall

+I use homeassistant as the central controlling node of my home.
+It is used to:

+1. Control light, air purifier, humidifier, etc
+2. Use sensors to detect realtime temperature/humidity/air_condition, etc
+3. Automation

+The initial HA screenshot is as below:

 Steps to setup homeassistant:

 ## Install hassbian (image_2019-07-02-Hassbian)